 The riggers and photographers participating in the Art of Contemporary Shibari Exhibit are some of the best in the world.
 They are truly “world class” artists.

-Click on their names to see more of the images they are exhibiting.
+Click on their individual names to see more of the images they are exhibiting.

 Ann Arbor, Michigan

 I view rope as a medium of communication.
 Its lexicon encompasses a broad spectrum of emotions and intents: from play to discipline, from tenderness to torture, from abstract visual expression to raw sexuality.
 When I photograph my work, I strive to capture a moment of that communication as it takes place, and invite the viewer to add his or her own words to the conversation.

 “In my ideal world, a family could visit a world renowned museum and view works of art by individuals from all over the globe.
 Beautiful art with many themes and subjects…including Fetish and BDSM…and find them all equally beautiful.

 If you think my vision ambitious, you would be correct.
 It is too soon.
 It might take fifty years, a century, or more.
 But…it will happen.”

 Grandpa told me if I worked hard, saved my money, stayed sober and went to church, I would have a good life.
 Boy was he wrong.
 I didn’t do any of that stuff and I love my life.

 At 17, I fell in love with a 21 year old woman.
 At 63, I still do, usually a couple times a month.